yangshun/tech-interview-handbook/contents/resume/write-effective-content.md

 :::tip Expert tip

-To maximize efficiency in applying for several job types, create and keep updated a "Master resume" which you basically use to maintain an exhaustive list of all points under every section of your resume.
-When applying for each job, you can make a copy of the Master and eliminate or optimize points as necessary.
+To maximize efficiency in applying for several job types, create and keep a "Master resume" updated which will basically contain an exhaustive list of all points under every section of your resume.
+When applying for each job, you can make a copy of the Master document and eliminate or optimize points as necessary.

 :::